NextronSystems/analysis-cockpit-manual/baselining/case-creation1.rst

 2. Select on which criteria you want to base the case on.
-The default ``Search Result`` is sufficient enough for beginners, but for advanced analysts this might not be the best way to create a case. ``Condition`` is the most flexible and readable, whereas ``Regular Expression`` gives you the ultimate flexiblity with a heavy perfomance impact (we recommend to not use Regular Expression for this reason)
+The default ``Search Result`` is sufficient enough for beginners, but for advanced analysts this might not be the best way to create a case. ``Condition`` is the most flexible and readable, whereas ``Regular Expression`` gives you the ultimate flexibility with a heavy performance impact (we recommend to not use Regular Expression for this reason)

 .. figure:: ../images/cockpit_case_creation2.png